diezcami/hkust-isp-notes/Lecture Notes/studyguide_answers.md

 * **Crowdsourcing application: Questions**
   * This method of crowd sourcing involves directly asking a question to the community, as observed in Naver and Yahoo!
 Questions.
 * **Crowdsourcing application: Distributed Innovation**
   * This method of crowd sourcing involves users solving problems for cash, and companies looking for solutions to problems and looking to acquire intellectual property as observed in InnoCentive and P&G's Pringles Print.
+It can be referred to as the eBay/Marketplace for ideas.
 * **Crowdsourcing application: Innovation Prize**
-  * This method of crowd sourcing involves presenting a problem open for anyone to solve for a sum of money, as observed in Netflix's Million Dollar Challenge and Topcoder.
+  * This method of crowd sourcing involves presenting a problem open for anyone to solve for a large sum of money, as observed in Netflix's Million Dollar Challenge, Goldcorp and Threadless.
 * **Crowdsourcing application: Citizen Science**
   * This method of crowd sourcing involves conducting research with the help of amateur or nonprofessional volunteers, as observed in Zooniverse.
 * **Crowdsourcing application: Content Rating**
-  * This method of crowd sourcing involves creating new content by making users organize existing cottent, as observed in Reddit or Yahoo Buzz.
+  * This method of crowd sourcing involves creating new content by making users organize existing cottent, as observed in Reddit or Digg.
 * **Crowdsourcing application: Prediction Market**
   * This method of crowd sourcing involves creating speculative markets for the purpose of making predictions on the popularity of trends, as seen in Hollywood Exchange.
 * **Crowdsourcing application: Service Marketplace**